 As a final hidden message, Berg uses numerology as a secret code in the piece too.
 He uses the number 23 to represent himself and assigns Hanna Fuchs-Robettin the number 10.
 Berg then structured sections of the string quartet in increments and divisions of these two numbers.

-Alban Berg by Charlotte Erwin and Brian Sims will be released later in 2020 as part of Oxford University Press’s Master and Musicians Series.
+Alban Berg by Charlotte Erwin and Bryan R. Simms was recently released as part of Oxford University Press’s Master and Musicians Series.